 It is not legal to grow cannabis in Australia without the proper licences and permits.
 Strict regulations govern seeds and plant stock.
 Importing stock or exporting cannabis-based products also requires special import and export licences with high-level tracking systems and record-keeping requirements/GMP processes.

 States can vary on how they handle minor cannabis possession, however, importing and exporting cannabis is a federal-level criminal offence.

-Who is eligible for a licence to grow or export CBD or medicinal cannabis?
+Who is eligible for a licence to grow, produce or export medicinal cannabis products?

 The ODC application process for cannabis is lengthy and subjected to extensive checks and applicant scrutiny.
 Criminal records will be checked.
 Job seekers in the cannabis industry are expected to be subjected to intensive security checks and police checks before becoming employed in the cannabis sector.

 - Pharmaceutical manufacturing processes must meet GMP, TGA’s TGO93 and other validated quality manufacturing regulations.

 - Expert consultations for designs, engineering, life cycle validation, approval permits and licence applications are strongly advised.

 Only licenced organisations with ODC and TGA approval can grow cannabis legally in Australia.
 You will need to submit numerous, complex licence and permit applications in order to legally grow cannabis in Australia, even for medicinal purposes or private use.

 How much does it cost to apply for a licence to grow medicinal cannabis?